grow/grow/content/docs/workflow/continuous.md

 ### Complex Parallel Builds

-For large sites using a CI service it is possible to break up a build into parallel builds that each build for specific locales then combine the build results in a "fan-in" build after the locale specific builds.
+For large sites using a CI service it is possible to break up a build into sharded builds that split the routes then re-combine the build results in a "fan-in" deploy.

 <script src="https://gist.github.com/Zoramite/93f81a5a58afcb8cbbc474c891ff591c.js"></script>